 My response has been to focus on choice.
 It has always surprised me on the number of inns and I mean good inns that don’t offer a choice.
 There is no menu and stuff just comes.
 They claim that they offer a selection by rotating daily between an egg entrée and a pancake type dish.
 If you are there on an egg day and you don’t like eggs you are stuck.
 So why do they do that?
 It is the easy way out.
 They know their exact guest count and they can mass produce some egg dish.
 This is why so many inns serve baked eggs.
 The folks who arrive first will find it at the peak of perfection and those who come near the end of breakfast will find their eggs to be over cooked and dry.
 To me hospitality is doing what is best for the guest.

-At the Sugar Hill Inn guests arriving for breakfast are greet by my wife Karen and are invited to sit anywhere they like.
+At the Sugar Hill Inn guests arriving for breakfast are greeted by my wife Karen and are invited to sit anywhere they like.
 Everyone has their own table.
 I dislike properties where everyone is forced to sit at a communal table.
 Not everyone is in the mood to be social at 8:00 am.
 Karen offers coffee, tea or cappuccinos.
 I like having cappuccinos on the menu because so few inns have them and it reminds me of the hospitality I received while traveling in Italy.
 Cappuccinos are individually made and it’s our way of sharing the love of hospitality with guests.

 In the real world too few of us really have time to sit down and enjoy a leisurely breakfast.
 To those that drink their coffee from a paper cup at their desk or the parents that are rushing to get the kids out the door we want to share the luxury of a leisurely served breakfast.
 The elegance of our dining room, combined with personal service, mountain views and a multi course breakfast is an integral part of the Sugar Hill Inn experience.
 I like tranquility in the morning.
 We once stayed at this very expensive bed and breakfast in Ashville, North Carolina and the Innkeeper was a Jay Leno want-a-be and did a monologue that lasted throughout breakfast.
 It was so annoying we went elsewhere the next morning.

 Served with coffee is always the bakery of the day and honey butter.
 We whip New Hampshire honey into the butter.
 The bakery of the day is always homemade.
 Guests frequently ask for my raisin scone recipe.
 The next course is always fresh fruit.
-Karen is usually in early to prepare the fruit cups or plates.
+Karen is in early to prepare the fruit cups or plates.
 The fruit course is served while the entrée is being made.
 There is always a choice for the entrée between an egg type dish and a pancake type dish.
 For the eggs it might be our famous crepe filled with scrambled eggs, ham and cheese, a French Rolled Omelet or a scramble with sautéed vegetables and local cheese.
-For the pancake type entrée we frequently feature Blueberry Buttermilk Pancakes, Waffles toped with Berries, Ricotta Lemon Pancakes or Cream Cheese and Strawberry Stuffed Cinnamon Raisin French Toast.
+For the pancake type entrée we frequently feature Blueberry Buttermilk Pancakes, Waffles topped with Berries, Ricotta Lemon Pancakes or Cream Cheese and Strawberry Stuffed Cinnamon Raisin French Toast.
 These entrees are served with apple wood smoked bacon.
 Many people have asked us about where they can buy this bacon but unfortunately it is only available to restaurants.
-In keeping with our strong belief in choice we also offer our homemade granola, English muffins with locally made jams and Special K with skin milk and banana.
+In keeping with our strong belief in choice we also offer our homemade granola, English muffins with locally made jams and Special K with skim milk and banana.
 Vegans especially like the English muffins.

 It was my original intent to serve a very innovative and gourmet breakfast.
 I soon learned that was not what most of the guests wanted.
 Even those that were adventurist in the evening want traditional comfort food for breakfast.
 How do I know this?
 I would for example offer both an omelet with fresh crab and scramble eggs with cheese and the simple scramble eggs would outnumber the more gourmet offerings by 2 to 1.
 It surprised me that there was little interest in items like crab cakes or homemade gravlax.
 Some guests even find goat cheese to be scary.
 I have also given up on the whip cream on the French toast.
 As a chef I loved to use whip cream because it makes the plate look so beautiful but 90% of the guests were saying hold the whip cream.
 It’s important to listen.
 On a trip to Napa I discover this cook book from a local and very expensive inn that served these decadent deserts like breakfasts featuring dark chocolate in many of the recipes.
 I tried this one recipe where fresh fruit was presented in this chocolate cookie shell.
 Visually it was a sensation and tasted equally good, however no one was fazed.
 Recently Val has adapted the recipe for a dinner dessert with much better success.